Rational coordination with no communication or conventions: Pure win-lose coordination games

 \subsection{Presenting \WLC games as hypergraphs}

 The $n$-ary winning relation $W_G$ of an $n$-player \WLC game $G$ defines a \emph{hypergraph} on the set of all choices.
-We give visual presentations of hypergraphs corresponding to \WLC games as follows: The choices of each player are displayed as columns of nodes starting from the choices of player 1 on the left and ending with the column with choices of player $n$.
-The winning relation consists of lines that go through some choice of each player\footnote{In pictures these lines can be drawn in different styles or colours, to tell them apart.}.
-This kind of graphical presentation of a \WLC game $G$ will be called a \emph{game graph (drawing) of $G$}. \techrep{ (Note that game graphs of 2-player \WLC games are simply bipartite graphs.) } \begin{example} The \WLC game $G^*$ in Example~\ref{ex: 3-player game} has the following game graph:
+We give visual presentations of hypergraphs corresponding to \WLC games as follows.
+The choices of each player are displayed as columns of nodes starting from the choices of player 1 on the left and ending with the column with choices of player $n$.
+The winning relation consists of lines that go through some choice of each player\footnote{In pictures these lines can be drawn in different styles, to set them apart.}.
+This kind of graphical presentation of a \WLC game $G$ will be called a \emph{game graph (drawing) of $G$}.
+(Note that game graphs of 2-player \WLC games are simply bipartite graphs.)